 General anesthesia renders your child completely asleep.
 This would be the same as if he/she was having their tonsils removed or having ear tubes placed.
-Outpatient General Anesthesia is performed in a hospital or outpatient surgery center setting.
+Outpatient General Anesthesia is performed in a hospital or outpatient surgery center setting and anesthesia is administered by an anesthesiologist.
 While the assumed risks are greater than that of other treatment options, the benefits of this treatment greatly outweigh the risks.

 Prior to Your Appointment: